dexie/dexie-website/cloud/docs/authentication.md

 When you have an existing authentication solution using a server-side framework and programming language of your own choice, and you want to integrate that solution to authenticate users for your Dexie Cloud application, you will need to write a new endpoint into your existing server-side authentication server that, using your client_id and client_secret can request token from Dexie Cloud for the user you have already authenticated.

 See [Example auth integration](db.cloud.configure()#example-integrate-custom-authentication).

-## Default Authentication from a user's perspective

-1. User goes to your webapp the very first time (as authentication lasts for months by default)
-2. User is prompted for email address.
-3. User get an email containing a one-time password such as `ABC123`.
-4. User enters the OTP.
-5. User is in.

-Your app may let users edit their *name* and possibly other fields that your app choose to store with the user, either in the *members* table or in a complementary table.

-## Replace authentication with custom authentication

-The transport security will still be the same if you replace the default authentication - tokens will still be protected by CryptoKeys.
-The difference is only how the authentication takes place - the step that is required for Dexie Cloud to negotiate the token flow.

-To replace authentication, see [the following sample](db.cloud.configure()#example-integrate-custom-authentication).